socialgorithm/ultimate-ttt-py/README.rst

 Welcome!
 ========

 Welcome!
-You're probably here because you're currently participating in a hackathon we're running.
-We hope you enjoy this opportunity to code with abandon :)
+You're probably here because you're in a hackathon we're running.

-You should already have read atleast the Intro and Rules at `Ultimate TTT Docs`_.
+If so, make sure you've read the `Ultimate TTT Docs`_.

-After that, get stuck in with: `Writing your first "intelligent" player`_ | `API Reference`_
+Once you're ready to write your player, you can find functions that will help you write your player in `API Reference`_

 Contributors
 ============